Rahan12345/MIT4AI/README.md

 Now Let's get started with <h1><b>CS @ MIT</b></h1>

 MIT CS is huge ( [EECS](https://www.eecs.mit.edu/) ) but we will focus only on [CSAIL](https://www.csail.mit.edu/).
 It will not be easy to digest everything, but focus and make sure to understand and go through everthing I list here.
-This blogs are personal as well as public, so everything I list here, I personally kind of understand them word by word, helps me get a grisp of the content.
-Hope you enjoy!
+This blog is personal as well as public, so everything I list here, I personally kind of understand them word by word, helps me get a grisp of the content.
+Hope you enjoy! " Mens et Manus"

 Major History Until XXX
 -